Enhanced-rate Iterative Beamformers for Active IRS-assisted Wireless Communications: Simulation Results and Discussions

 \section{Simulation Results and Discussions}

 In this section, numerical simulation results are conducted to evaluate the rate and convergent performance of our proposed methods.
-Simulation parameters are set as follows: $P_{s}$ = 35 dBm, $P_{I}$ = 25 dBm, and $\sigma_{I}^{2}=\sigma_{U}^{2}$= -70 dBm.
-The BS, active IRS, and user are located at (0 m, 0 m), (150 m, 20 m), and (150 m, 0 m), respectively.
+Simulation parameters are set as follows: $P_{s}$ = 20 dBm, $P_{I}$ = 35 dBm, and $\sigma_{I}^{2}=\sigma_{U}^{2}$= -70 dBm.
+The BS, active IRS, and user are located at (0 m, 0 m), (80 m, 20 m), and (150 m, 0 m), respectively.
+The path loss at the distance $\bar{d}$ is modeled as $g(\bar{d})=\mathrm{PL}_0-10 \gamma \log _{10} \frac{\bar{d}}{d_0}$, where $\mathrm{PL}_0$ = -30dB represents the path loss reference distance $d_0$ = 1m, and $\gamma$ is the path loss exponent.
+The path loss exponents from BS to IRS, IRS to user, and BS to user are 2.3, 2.3, and 3.9 respectively.

-Fig.~\ref{diedai.eps} depicts the convergent curves of the proposed three methods GMRR, Max-SSNR-FP and Max-SSNR-RR with $N$=4 and 128.
-From the Fig.~\ref{diedai.eps}, it can be seen that all three methods proposed in this paper require about $3\sim4$ iterations to reach the convergence ceiling.
+Fig.~2 depicts the convergent curves of the proposed three methods GMRR, Max-SNR-FP and Max-SSNR-RR with $N$ = 4 and 8.
+From the Fig.~2, it can be seen that all three methods proposed require about $3\sim5$ iterations to reach the convergence ceiling.
 Therefore, they have a fast convergent speed.

-Fig.~\ref{RateN.eps} demonstrates the achievable rate versus the number of IRS elements for the proposed three methods GMRR, Max-SSNR-FP and Max-SSNR-RR with Max-RSNR \cite{Liujing2022} and passive IRS as performance lower bounds, where phase alignment method is adopted to adjust the phase matrix of passive IRS.
+Fig. 3 demonstrates the achievable rate versus the number of IRS elements for the proposed three methods Max-SSNR-RR, GMRR, and Max-SNR-FP with all methods in [19], AO in \cite{Dailinglong2021active}, SCA in \cite{long2021active} and passive IRS as performance comparison benchmarks.
 The proposed three methods have made a significant rate enhancement over passive IRS.
-Particularly, the proposed Max-SSNR-FP achieves about 7-bit and 4-bit rate gains over passive IRS and Max-SSNR, respectively.
-Even, the proposed worst method GMMR still harvests more than 4-bit and 1-bit rate gains over passive IRS and Max-SSNR, respectively.
+Particularly, the proposed Max-SNR-FP achieves about 4-bit rate gains over passive IRS when IRS is small-scale.
+Even, the proposed three methods still harvest more than 1-bit rate gains over three closed-form solutions MRR, SRR and EGR.
+The proposed Max-SNR-FP is slightly better than AO in \cite{Dailinglong2021active} and SCA in \cite{long2021active} in terms of rate performance.

-Fig.~\ref{FLOPs.eps} illustrates the computational complexities versus the number of IRS elements for the three proposed methods.
-When the IRS tends to be large-scale, the computational complexity of the Max-SSNR-FP is always about an order of magnitude higher than those of the Max-SSNR-RR and GMMR methods and the latter two methods have the same order of magnitude complexity.
-Additionally, as the number of IRS elements tends to small-scale, the GMMR is slightly lower complexity than the Max-SSNR-RL.
-Thus, for low-complexity applications, the GMMR is more attractive.